-Canine massage relaxes the muscles, reduces discomfort, reduce emotional problems due to anxiety, fear or stress, improves joint flexibility and decreases pain.
+Canine massage relaxes the muscles, reduces discomfort, improves joint flexibility and decreases pain.
+Also, it can reduce emotional problems due to anxiety, fear or stress.
 The hands-on massage techniques used are based on the dog’s needs.
-The pressure on skin, muscles and connective tissue contribute for a better balance of the body.
-Massage works relaxing and stimulates the healing power of the body, not only with physical problems but also with behavioural problems. dogNL works closely with veterinarians and animal physiotherapists.
+Massaging your dog I give pressure on skin, muscles and connective tissue contribute for a better balance of the body.
+It works relaxing and stimulates the healing power of the body.
+All dogs can benefit from a Dog massage, not only dogs with physical problems but also those with behavioural problems.

 Dog massage, at your home address.
 Sessions take 10 – 45 mns (dep. on the dog’s physical and mental state).
 The sessions generally take place on the floor, on a mat or dog bed.
 I will first observe how your dog moves and we’ll discuss possible tension in the body.
 Your dog gets all the time he needs to become comfortable, experiencing the benefits of regular bodywork.
 He can stop the session at anytime.
 The massage sessions will take approx. 45 mns.

 * Please note!
 Dog massage is not a substitute for regular veterinary care, nor is it a cure for disease or illness.
 If your animal companion has any symptoms of injury or disease, please consult with your veterinarian or animal physiotherapist before starting any massage program.

 As a certified Canine Masseur I can give your dog a relaxing massage.
 I have been working with dogs a long time.
 As a Behavioral Counselor for Dogs I am accredited by the Dutch foundation “Certipet” and a member of the Dutch association “NVGH” (formerly known as Alpha).